-S7 Market effects
+S9 Market effects

 In general, benefits from Energy Labelling and Ecodesign are perceived to outweigh costs, both for organizations and for society as a whole.
 Benefits relate both to environmental gains, including greenhouse gas reductions, and to cost savings for consumers and businesses.
 ELD/ED have not affected the long term downward trend of prices, with the exception of lighting and circulators.
-Some industrial stakeholders report that profit margins have been put under pressure though following increased production costs.
+Some industrial stakeholders report that profit margins have been put under pressure following increased production costs.

 Overall, Energy Labelling and Ecodesign have had little perceived impact on overall market sizes, market structure, or product choices.
 The Directives do not seem to have significantly impacted overall market sizes as other economic forces have appeared much more powerful.
-There is some evidence for increasing market concentration in affected product groups but the role of the measures in altering pre-existing trends is unclear.
+There is some evidence for increasing market concentration in affected product groups, highlighting the risks to SMEs, but the role of the measures in altering pre-existing trends is unclear.

 The impact of Energy Labelling and Ecodesign on competitiveness was perceived as positive, in particular for Energy Labelling.
-For Ecodesign this tendency was less clear.
+For Ecodesign this tendency was less clear, and by some, too early to judge.
 The impact of labelling was considered especially positive for refrigerators, washing machines, domestic dishwashers and laundry dryers.
 Views on the comparative advantage of manufacturers vs importers diverge.
 Some anticipate competition is unfair to manufacturers, in particular if enforcement in the EU is limited, while others expect that manufacturers will benefit from their own production of high quality products.